Provider Manual | Section 7

 - Coordination of care for members requiring services from community agencies such as: The Early Intervention Program through Golden Gate Regional Center, rehabilitation programs, TB treatment programs and HIV special needs programs.

 Providers may contact HPSM’s Care Coordination Unit/Integrated Care Management Unit directly at 650-616-2060 or utilize the Case Management Referral form located on our website.
+Care Coordination Unit/Integrated Care Management staff can aid in arranging care and/or in advising on resources that meet a member's needs.

 HPSM members who meet the criteria outlined below do not need a referral for the following health services provided through a participating provider: